-91% of children survive cancer (all childhood cancers combined) for at least one year, and this falls to 82% surviving for five years or more, as shown by actuarial survival for children diagnosed with cancer during 2006-2010 in Great Britain.[1,2]
+Around 9 in 10 children diagnosed with cancer (all childhood cancers combined) survive for at least one year.
+This falls to more than 8 in 10 surviving for five years or more, as shown by population-based survival for children diagnosed with cancer during 2011-15 in England.

 About this data